fijimunkii/between-us/project_log.md

 ---

-4) As a user, I want to select multiple spots around my center point, so I'm not limited to one location.
+4) As a user, I want to select multiple spots around my center point, so I'm not limited to one location. this isn't possible with google maps.

+I have a database from geonames that I can parse into a database, from which I can query to accomplish this but not only will it take a while to do but I fear sql response times will be dreadful.

 2) As a user, I want recommendations of spots to eat, so I don't have to figure that out.
 DONEish
 4) As a user, I want transportation options provided for me, so I don't have to figure that out.
+DONE

 4) As a user, I want recommendations of stuff to do, so I don't have to figure that out.
 DONEish